-I am writing to inform you of Amethyst Academies Trust’s proposal to make changes to Aldersley High School’s resource base provision.
-Aldersley High School’s existing resource base caters for up to 8 students with Speech, Language and Communication Needs.
-It is proposed that, with effect from 1 September 2020, the designation and capacity of the resource base is extended to enable up to 20 students with Speech, Language and Communication Needs and/or Autistic Spectrum Disorder to be supported.
+We are writing to inform you of Amethyst Academies Trust’s proposal to make changes to Aldersley High School’s resource base provision.
+Aldersley High School’s existing resource base caters for up to 20 students with Speech, Language and Communication Needs.
+It is proposed that, with effect from 1 September 2023, the capacity of the resource base is extended to enable up to 25 students with Speech, Language and Communication Needs and/or Autistic Spectrum Disorder to be supported.

 Why do we need to make changes to existing resource base provision at Aldersley High School?

 A Specialist Resource Base (SRB) provides places for children with special educational needs and disabilities within a mainstream school.
 Children are taught in smaller groups with additional staff within the SRB, but also have access to mainstream classes and wider school life as their individual needs allow.
-The SRB, which would be based at Aldersley High School would be for children with Speech, Language and Communication Needs (SLCN) and/or Autistic Spectrum Disorder (ASD) and would offer up to 20 places for students aged 11 to 16.
+The SRB, is based at Aldersley High School would be for children with Speech, Language and Communication Needs (SLCN) and/or Autistic Spectrum Disorder (ASD) and would offer an additional 5 places to the already established 20 places for students aged 11 to 16.

 The City of Wolverhampton Council have advised that there is currently a gap in specialist ASD provision within the local area.
 We agree that it is right that children with special educational needs and disabilities be educated in their local school and community.
-We believe that as a calm, orderly and inclusive school we are ideally placed to provide this Specialist Resource Base and that the provision will enhance our wider school community and the life chances of children with special needs in the Wolverhampton area.
+We believe that as a calm, orderly and inclusive school we are ideally placed to extend our existing Specialist Resource Base and that the provision will continue to enhance our wider school community and the life chances of children with special needs in the Wolverhampton area.

 Implementing the proposed changes would allow progression for pupils and continuity of support to aid the transition of pupils for whom a secondary facility is the most appropriate next stage.
 This would assist in reducing the trend of transition from mainstream primary schools to special secondary schools.
 Providing early intervention at the start of the secondary phase through the resource base would support pupils’ needs and enable effective integration into the mainstream school.